Anfid/dotfiles/README.md

 TODO.
 Xresources

 ## To do:
-* Set up cava conky to properly fill the monitor
+* Set up cava conky to work on all monitors on multimonitor setups
 * make blurme script work on multimonitor setups
-* rewrite blurme in rust? processor load is SO big
 * Create proper script to start everything (conky, polybar, etc...)
 * Store preferences in file, so desired behavior can be changed whenever desired
-* Add .scripts to PATH